dirac-institute/kbmod/README.md

 ```
 nvcc --version
 ```
 It is possible that the compiler is installed but not discoverable.
 In that case add its location to `PATH`.
 For example, if using `bash`  do `export PATH=/path/to/cuda:$PATH`.
-The fault location for CUDA Toolkit installation is usually `/usr/local/cuda-XY.Z** where `XY.Z** represent the CUDA Toolkit version that was installed._
+The default location for CUDA Toolkit installation is usually `/usr/local/cuda-XY.Z** where `XY.Z` represent the CUDA Toolkit version that was installed.
-If using `bash` add the appropriate command to `~/.bashrc` in order to avoid having to set it before use.
+If using `bash` add the appropriate command to `~/.bashrc` in order to avoid having to set it repeatedly.

 If CUDA Toolkit is not availible on your system follow their [offical installation instructions](https://developer.nvidia.com/cuda-toolkit).
-The CUDA Toolkit is also availible via Anaconda as `conda install cudatoolkit-dev`.
+Optionally, if you use Anaconda virtual environments, the CUDA Toolkit is also availible as `conda install cudatoolkit-dev`.

 ## Installation